 "Baseball demands an 'all-in' approach, something I've brought to every season.
 However, I can no longer give it the total commitment it requires."

 Kirilloff was the No. 15 pick in the 2016 MLB amateur draft out of a Pittsburgh-area high school and got a $2.8 million bonus.
 He said the first thoughts of retirement entered his head when he underwent surgery on his wrist in 2022.
-It's a rare surgery for baseball players and he wondered what his life would look like without baseball if he didn't recover from the surgery well.
+It's a rare surgery for baseball players, and he wondered what his life would look like without baseball if he didn't recover from the surgery well.

 He visited with three doctors for his current back condition — spondylolytic and spondylolisthesis — and his latest doctor in Miami is hopeful for a full recovery in six months to a year.

-"Baseball has been my life up until this point every single year, travel, playing," Kirilloff said.
+"Baseball has been my life up until this point every single year — travel, playing," Kirilloff said.
 "It's uncharted territory for me to take that next step and that next chapter.
 It's a leap of faith for me.
 It's something I feel like is the right time right now and something that will be able to let my body reset without the demands of baseball.
 I definitely see the silver lining."

 He represented the Twins in the 2018 Futures Game, and he was a consensus top 100 prospect for multiple minor league seasons.
 In his rookie season in 2021, he hit the first two homers of his career in back-to-back at-bats, becoming the first Twins hitter since Pat Meares in 1994 to hit his first two homers in the same game.
 Kirilloff homered in each of the next two games, too.

 Each of his big-league seasons, however, ended with an injury.
-His first two seasons were derailed for wrist surgeries.
+His first two seasons were derailed by wrist surgeries.
 He was pulled off the Twins' playoff roster in 2023 because of a right shoulder strain after he went hitless in 13 postseason at-bats.
 His last career hit, before his back injury, was a double at Yankee Stadium on June 6.

 "I'm at peace for where I'm at right now," Kirilloff said.
 "Life is difficult.
-A couple of years ago if you would've told me we'd be having this conversation I wouldn't have believed you.
+A couple of years ago, if you would've told me we'd be having this conversation, I wouldn't have believed you.
 But we're here now.
 There are definitely things I'll miss about baseball and about the game, but ultimately there's a lot more that plays into a decision like this at this point in time.
 I'm definitely at peace with it."

 He made $1.35 million last season.